 Files and directories - remote

-The easiest way to get data from remote machines into Splunk Enterprise is with the universal forwarder.
-You set up the forwarder on the machine that generates the data and then point the forwarder at the Splunk Enterprise indexer.
-The forwarder gets the data and forwards the events to the indexer, which then processes and stores them and makes them available for searching.
+The easiest way to get your logs from remote machines into Splunk is with the universal forwarder.
+You set up the forwarder on the machine generating the logs and then point the forwarder at the Splunk indexer.
+The forwarder monitors the logs and forwards the events to the indexer, which then indexes them and makes them available for searching.

 1. Set up the forwarder on the remote machine and point it at the indexer.
 See this recipe: "Forwarders".

-2. Set up the forwarder inputs so that they monitor the data.
-This process is the same as if the data was on a Splunk indexer.
-However, the forwarder does not have Splunk Web, so you must set up the inputs either with the CLI or by editing
+2. Set up the forwarder's inputs so that they monitor the logs.
+You set up the inputs on the forwarder the same as if they were on a Splunk indexer.
+However, the forwarder has no Splunk Web, so you must set up the inputs either with the CLI or by editing

 Files and directories - local